How to Win a Criminal Appeal

 Each state also has a deadline within which a criminal appeal must be filed.
 However, there are exceptions.
 It’s important to act as quickly as possible when filing a notice of appeal in state courts, including the California Courts of Appeal, New York Appellate Courts, Michigan Court of Appeals, and Texas Court of Criminal Appeals.

 Spolin Law P.C. is familiar with all necessary deadlines and ensures our clients meet them.
-Our goal is to help you get your conviction overturned and minimize your sentence.
+We work hard to fight for our clients.
 Call us today at (866) 716-2805.

 2. State and Federal Appeal Deadlines